 - Size: 3.86 x 3.86 x 0.85 inches

 Small size has a lot of benefits, you can carry it anywhere and use it more often.
 But you also make some compromises.

 Resolution and Projection size

 The projector comes with 854 x 480p resolution, which means you may see bigger pixels when looking at images from a small distance.
-But if you work on medium-size canvas with projection size below 70-80 inches – the lack of full HD resolution should not bother you.
+But if you work on medium-size canvas with a projection size below 70-80 inches – the lack of full HD resolution should not bother you.

 The second compromise you make is with the brightness.
 The projected images are a little dim which is difficult to see in a bright room.
 If you are comfortable drawing in a fairly dark room than you will be fine with this.

-Overall you get an incredibly good projector at really decent price point.
+Overall you get an incredibly good projector at a really decent price point.
 If the mentioned shortcomings do not bother you, you will have a really great experience with this projector.